Radio Independents Group: Membership

 Membership of RIG is open to any UK-based independent radio producer or production company.
 RIG membership represents some 95% of total industry turnover.
-The trade body represents all sizes of business from sole-traders and partnerships, to limited companies and public companies.
+The trade body represents all business sizes, from sole traders and partnerships to limited companies and public companies.

 Independent Radio Producers

-An independent radio producer is defined as a supplier of radio programmes who is not affiliated in any manner with the commissioning broadcaster or company.
-They can be individuals working in a sole-traders and partnerships, as well as limited companies and in some instances public companies.
+An independent radio producer is defined as a supplier of radio programmes who is not affiliated with the commissioning broadcaster or company.
+They can be individuals working as sole traders and partnerships, as well as limited companies and sometimes public companies.
 There are some indies in radio who are also independent television producers.
 Many radio indies supply additional audio, training, teaching and various other services due to the low budgets inherent in the industry.

 The Sector

-For the majority of radio indies the BBC national radio networks are the main, or only, commissioner of their programs.
-BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC 5 Live, BBC 6 Music, BBC 1Xtra, BBC Asian Network, BBC World Service, BBC Radio Scotland and BBC Radio Wales all actively commission independently produced programming.
-Unlike the television sector, which has a legally guaranteed 25% share of the BBC's output (with an additional 25% open to competitive bidding), the radio sector has no such guarantee.
-The BBC chooses to voluntarily offer approximately 10% of its 'eligible' hours to independent production.
-This figure has not changed in over 13 years and both the BBC and the British Government refuse to alter the status quo.
-This has led to an unstable and uncertain sector with large numbers of companies pitching for small amounts of air-time.
-The Radio Independents Group is tasked with getting the voluntary 'quota' increased.
+For most radio indies, the BBC national radio networks are their programs' main, or only, commissioner.
+BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC Radio 5 Live, BBC Radio 6 Music, BBC Radio 1Xtra, BBC Asian Network, BBC World Service, BBC Radio Scotland and BBC Radio Wales all actively commission independently produced programming.
+Unlike the television sector, which has a legally guaranteed 25% share of the BBC's output (with an additional 25% open to competitive bidding), the radio sector has no guarantee.
+The BBC voluntarily offers approximately 10% of its 'eligible' hours to independent production.
+This figure has stayed the same for over 13 years, and both the BBC and the British Government refuse to alter the status quo.
+This has led to an unstable and uncertain sector with many companies pitching for small amounts of air-time.
+The Radio Independents Group is tasked with increasing the voluntary 'quota'.

-Radio indies also produce many hours of programming for the Commercial Radio companies, such as chart shows, traffic & travel bulletins and entertainment news.
-However, unlike the BBC, the majority of this material is paid for by third party sponsors rather than by the radio stations.
-There is very little commissioned programming on UK commercial radio due to the cost of making such material and the low programming budgets of commercial radio stations.
+Radio Indies also produce many hours of programming for Commercial Radio companies, such as chart shows, traffic & travel bulletins and entertainment news.
+However, unlike the BBC, the majority of this material is paid for by third-party sponsors rather than by the radio stations.
+There needs to be more commissioned programming on UK commercial radio due to the cost of making such material and the low programming budgets of commercial radio stations.

 Radio Indies & The BBC

 Up until Dec 2004, when commissioning programs from independent producers, the BBC would purchase an 'all rights' deal.
-This meant that the independent producer retained no ownership or control over their product.
-Following negotiations between RIG and the BBC in 2004, the new Terms of Trade now in place have had a considerable positive effect for independent producers:
+This meant the independent producer retained no ownership or control over their product.
+Following negotiations between RIG and the BBC in 2004, the new Terms of Trade now in place have had a considerable positive effect on independent producers: